b1lodHand/absent-dialogues/README.md

 ![Imgur Image](https://imgur.com/cX3OF72.png)

-You can open the Package Manager via selecting Window/Package Manager options on the toolbar of Unity itself.
+You can open the Package Manager via the: **'Window/Package Manager'** menu on the toolbar of Unity itself.
 Also, you can find the documentation of these tools in the same links above.

 > [!WARNING]
-> YOU NEED TextMeshPro package installed!
-You can also find the TextMeshPro via the Package Manager, under the Unity Registry panel.
+> **YOU NEED TextMeshPro package installed!
+You can also find the TextMeshPro via the Package Manager, under the Unity Registry panel.**

 ### Installing
 So, you've installed all the things necessary to run this tool.
 Now, it is the time of installing the tool itself.